The passive verb in Arabic | Arabic free course

 We all were sold

-From the above pattern, we see that the passive verb of the third person feminine plural is بِعْنَ and the pattern following it is the same as in the past tense.
+As observed from the pattern above, the passive form of the third person feminine plural is بِعْنَ, and the conjugation follows the same pattern as in the past tense.

 Passive weak defective verbs – النَّاقِصُ